The regeneration of Wealdstone and the town centre is a priority for Harrow Council and is designated as an Opportunity Area in the London Plan

 - Wealdstone Transport Study appendices G to L

-In the foreseeable future the increase in journeys generated by development is expected to result in an increase in travel by sustainable forms of transport such as walking, cycling and public transport.
+The increase in future journeys generated by development is expected to be by sustainable forms of transport such as walking, cycling and public transport.

-Harrow Council has been working with Transport for London to secure a £2.25m investment in High Street improvements for Wealdstone Town Centre.
+Working with Transport for London, the council has secured £2.25m investment in high street improvements for Wealdstone Town Centre.

-The approved scheme follows several years of engagement with councillors and community groups and wide-ranging consultation.
-It supports ambitious regeneration plans for Wealdstone, through a town centre and bus improvement plan, that will change the centre of town and help improve walking, cycling and bus journeys.
+The approved scheme supports the ambitious regeneration plans for Wealdstone, through a town centre and bus improvement plan, that will change the centre of town and help improve walking, cycling and bus journeys.

 For more information see Wealdstone Transport Improvements.